Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 SCUF Rival Pro Wireless

-Wireless gaming headset, 24-hour battery, tournament-grade microphone, unidirectional mic with feedback prevention, 7.1 surround sound, lightweight design (200g), premium comfort, highly rated by customers with 1,500+ reviews.
+Wireless gaming headset, 24-hour battery, tournament-grade microphone, unidirectional mic with feedback prevention, 7.1 surround sound, lightweight design (200g), premium comfort, Well-reviewed on Amazon with 1,500+ reviews.
 SCUF is the esports peripheral brand.
 Their Rival Pro headset is tournament-approved.
 The microphone is the star — unidirectional with active feedback prevention (critical for loud gaming environments).
 24-hour battery is solid.
 Lightweight design (200g) means no head fatigue during 8+ hour scrims.
 The 7.1 surround is virtual on PC (spacious soundstage).
 The sound profile is slightly bass-boosted (good for gaming but not music).
 Premium build quality throughout.

 ✓ Why GiftedPicks chose this

 Tournament-approved with pro microphone specs.
 The unidirectional mic with feedback prevention is critical if you're playing with a team in a loud environment.
-24-hour battery, lightweight design, premium build. highly rated by customers.
+24-hour battery, lightweight design, premium build.
+Well-reviewed on Amazon.
 SCUF's esports backing means this is built for competitive play.

 ⚠ Not ideal for